Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

 #### Wait for CFS Session

-1. Wait for the CFS configuration session for the image customization to complete.
+1. (`ncn-mw#`) Wait for the CFS configuration session for the image customization to complete.

     Then record the ID of the IMS image created by CFS.